 You can also set up soft keys as well so you can jog the axis whit the key of you choice

-With everything set up as above you should be able to jog each axis.
-Press the TAB key and a windows pops up which you can use to move the axis
+With everything set up as above, you should be able to jog each axis.
+Press the TAB key and a window pops up which you can use to move the axis

-This was the part were I thought I would need to do some tricky maths to get the axis to move the correct distance when a command was sent.
-Let me explain with and example.
+This was the part where I thought I would need to do some tricky maths to get the axis to move the correct distance when a command was sent.
+Let me explain with an example.

 G0 X1 A1 Y0 Z0

-This line of code say move the X and Y axis to 1 inch from the zero setting.
+This line of code says to move the X and Y axis to 1 inch from the zero setting.
 (G20 means work in inches).
 So when Mach3 sends this to the machine it should move 1 inch.
 But that also depends on the thread used on your lead screws and the number of steps the motor makes.
-There is some details in the Mach3 documentation how to do this, but Mach3 has an easier way.
+There are some details in the Mach3 documentation on how to do this, but Mach3 has an easier way.

 Hot Wire Settings and Feed (updated)

-I use a iCharger 206B to power my wire and I use 0.8 MIG welding wire.
+I use an iCharger 206B to power my wire and I did use 0.8 MIG welding wire.
 I’ve found that a feed rate of 96 works OK in the g-code.
 The power to the wire depends on the foam used.
 For pink XPS I use 4.1 amps, white foam a little less.
-For tapered wings you need to adjust the kerf value ( this is how much foam is melted by the wire) at both root and tip.
-Profili2 has this option, but its a bit trail and error.[March 2014] I’ve now found much better results with very thin wire.
+For tapered wings, you need to adjust the kerf value ( this is how much foam is melted by the wire) at both root and tip.
+Profili2 Pro has this option, but it’s a bit trial and error.[March 2014] I’ve now found much better results with very thin wire.
 I’m using some that’s about 0.5mm and 2.6 amps on my iCharger with a feed rate of 115 in Profili2 and DevFus Foam.
 This now makes very good pieces.